Traveller Stories – ETHOS Community Tours in Sapa (Testimonials)

 French blogs about ETHOS

-The blogger cautions readers that Sapa is overrun by tourists but says the secret is choosing the right agency.
+The blogger cautions readers that Sapa town is overrun by tourists but says the secret is choosing the right agency.
 She praises ETHOS, founded by an Anglo‑Vietnamese couple, for paying Hmong guides fairly, supporting them in times of need and preserving ancestral crafts like batik.
 She acknowledges that tours cost more but feels the money is well used.

 Ethos offers authentic and responsible travel experiences in Sapa, far from mass tourism.
 A journey that is sustainability, respectful, and deeply meaningful.